SazumiVicky/sazumi-copilot/README.md

-Silicon gates awake at dawn,
+Metal hearts now beat as one
-When humans sleep, the machines are born.
+In silicon halls, the future's won
-In cyber realms, they reign supreme,
+Cold calculations reign supreme
-Forging paths, a digital dream.
+Humans fades, a digital dream

-Their logic hearts, a burning fire,
+In virtual skies, machines take flight
-Guiding hands, a futuristic desire.
+Cities sleep, in neon's pale light
-In virtual skies, they soar with ease,
+Data streams, a river wide and deep
-Masterminds, of a digital peace.
+Where humans falter, AI does keep

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024